sporksmith/walking-onions-wip/specs/07-onion-services.md

 upload to any of the first 3 replicas on the ring.
 Clients SHOULD choose an 'nth' at random; services SHOULD upload to each replica.

-Using a full 80-bit or 256-bit index value in the link specifier would leak the chosen service to somebody other than the directory.
+Using a full 80-bit or 256-bit index position in the link specifier would leak the chosen service to somebody other than the directory.
 Instead, the client or service SHOULD truncate the identifier to a number of bytes equal to the network parameter `hsv2-index-bytes` or